National Cultural Heritage of Antigua and Barbuda

 The National Cultural Heritage of Antigua and Barbuda refers to a human artifact or place in Antigua and Barbuda officially recognized by the Cultural Heritage Unit of the National Parks Authority.
 It was introduced in 2025 following an act of parliament.
-There are 334 officially recognized historical sites in Antigua and Barbuda, including nine industrial sites, 109 mill towers, and forty military sites.
 Under the law, objects of cultural heritage must be at least fifty years old and have significant cultural value to the country.
 The National Advisory Committee must conduct a thorough investigation to determine a site's notability.